Circumcision controversies: Judaism

 Around 140 CE, the Tannaim made circumcision requirements stricter, in order to make the procedure irreversible.

 During the nineteenth and twentieth centuries many Jewish reformers, doctors, and physicians in Central and Eastern Europe proposed to replace circumcision with a symbolic ceremony, while others sought to ban or abolish circumcision entirely, as they perceived it as a dangerous, barbaric and pagan ritual of genital mutilation that could transmit infectious diseases to newborns.
 The first formal objection to circumcision within Judaism occurred in 1843 in Frankfurt.
 The Society for the Friends of Reform, a group that criticized traditional Jewish practices, said that brit milah was not a mitzvah but an outworn legacy from Israel's earlier phases, an obsolete throwback to primitive religion.
 With the expanding role of medicine came further opposition; certain aspects of Jewish circumcision such as periah and metzitzah (drawing the blood from the circumcision wound through sucking or a cloth) were deemed unhygienic and dangerous for the newborns.
 Later evidence that syphilis and tuberculosis – two of the most feared infectious diseases in the 19th century – were spread by mohels, caused various rabbis to advocate metzitzah to be done using a sponge or a tube.
 Among the secular, non-observant Jews who chose to not circumcise their sons there was also Theodor Herzl.

 Ephron reports that non-Jews and also some Jewish reformers in early 19th-century Germany had criticized ritual circumcision as "barbaric" and that Jewish doctors responded to these criticisms with defences of the ritual or proposals for modification or reform.
 By the late 19th century some Jewish doctors in the country defended circumcision by saying it had health advantages.
 Today the Rabbinical Council of America, the largest group of Modern Orthodox rabbis, endorses using a glass tube as a substitute of metzitzah.

 However, a growing number of contemporary Jews and Intactivist Jewish groups in the United States and Israel, both secular and religious, started to question overall long-term effects, psychological and psychophysical consequences of trauma caused by circumcision on Jewish children, and choose not to circumcise their sons.
 They are assisted by a small number of Reform, Liberal, and Reconstructionist rabbis, and have developed a welcoming ceremony that they call the Brit shalom ("Covenant [of] Peace") for such children, also accepted by Humanistic Judaism.
+Beyond the Bris is an online Jewish community who believe circumcising healthy children is unnecessary.
+Their website hosts a statement against antisemitism that has been endorsed by Intactivist groups.
+Bruchim is a Jewish organisation that encourages Brit shalom.
+Rather than attacking cirumcision, it focuses on "creating welcoming spaces" for Jews who are not circumcised and their families, as with other Jewish minorities, and putting parents and parents-to-be in touch with celebrants of Brit shalom. the book "Celebrating Brit Shalom" offers a choice of ceremonies, advice and songs.